-Next to commission rates, being able to trade what you want is important.
+Next, investors want to make sure they can trade the investment vehicle they want.
 Robinhood supports Stock Trading and Options Trading while TradeStation supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, TradeStation boasts an offering of 4357 mutual funds compared to Robinhood's 0 available funds.
+As far as mutual funds go, TradeStation boasts an offering of 4357 mutual funds compared to Robinhood's 0 available funds.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 TradeStation makes virtual trading available to clients, while Robinhood does not.
-Taking a look at mobile trading, Both Robinhood and TradeStation offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Banking is not popular with Robinhood and TradeStation as Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are all unavailable.
+For mobile trading, Robinhood and TradeStation both have a iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Unfortunately, Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are not available at Robinhood or TradeStation .